 Most robot lawn mowers rely on a perimeter wire to keep them within appropriate bounds.
 But more advanced mowers don’t require this barrier.
 Using sensors and GPS, mowers like the EcoFlow BLADE can operate within an area that you designate without a perimeter wire.

 Robot lawn mowers are ideal for anyone who doesn’t have the time to mow themselves or would prefer to spend their time doing something more rewarding.
 It’s more affordable (and reliable) than hiring landscapers.
 After you’ve recouped your initial investment, there are no ongoing costs.
 BLADE requires only minor maintenance to keep the robot in tip-top shape.

-Because BLADE requires no manual labour, it’s particularly well-suited to people with limited mobility, elderly homeowners, people with disabilities, and more.
+Because BLADE requires no manual labor, it’s particularly well-suited to people with limited mobility, elderly homeowners, people with disabilities, and more.

 You might ask, “Since it’s autonomous, how can I program, manage, or track it?”

-Most robot mowers are controlled with smartphone apps where you can customise mowing schedules, speed settings, operating areas, and more.
+Most robot mowers are controlled with smartphone apps where you can customize mowing schedules, speed settings, operating areas, and more.

 You have complete control with the app.
 The beauty of robotic mowers is that you don’t have to be behind the wheel — or even at home — for the mower to do its work.

 Robotic lawn mowers run on rechargeable batteries and use sensors, wires, beacons, or GPS technology to detect and avoid obstacles.
 Their hardware includes blades or mulching systems to cut grass and disperse it on the ground — helping your lawn stay healthy with a process known as grasscycling.